aequabit/phpmem/README.md

 - copy `php-7.1.9/dev/php7.lib` to `php-7.1.9-lib`
 - open `src/phpmem.sln` and build the solution
 - for installation instructions visit [the PHP docs](http://php.net/manual/de/install.pecl.windows.php#install.pecl.windows.loading)

+### Info
 - when developing, make sure to `require` `phpmem_polfill.php`.
 It provides the data types for `ReadProcessMemory` and `WriteProcessMemory`
+- if you need CS:GO offsets, you can use my [HazeDumper parser](https://github.com/aequabit/hazedumper-php) for PHP

 ### Documentation
 Opens a handle to a process.